…… is days away.

 You can actually check out the countdown on the UCF Homecoming website.

 If that doesn’t prepare you for the excitement that surrounds Homecoming week, what will?
 FYI, I am not referring to the kind of Homecoming where our kids announce they are coming home for the weekend, although that can be equally as thrilling.
-From the beginning of the week’s activities on October 9th to the big football game; this year we are playing the E. Carolina Pirates on Saturday, October 14th, then the Kid’s Carnival on the final day which is Sunday, October 15th; there is plenty to do and the excitement is contagious.
-There is a condensed list at the bottom of this blog, because the week is truly jam-packed with fun.
+From the beginning of the week’s activities on October 19th to the big football game; this year we are playing the ECU on Saturday.
+All the dates and events haven’t been announced yet, but you can follow Instagram, Twitter and their Facebook for the announcements – or tune back in here.
+Follow the countdown here.

-Throughout the week there are Coin Wars (Thursday, 11-4), Talent Shows (Auditions are Sunday, September 24th at 11 am, but the actual show is Wednesday at 8 pm), Movie Night (Tuesday, 8pm) and the big concert, October 12th at 8 pm where Martin Garrix will be performing.
-(Alumni can get discount tickets through a code on the UCF Alumni Facebook page.)
-Perhaps, the most exciting part of the week takes place on Friday at noon when about 10,000 students come together for the Spirit Splash at the Reflection Pond in front of the library.
+Throughout the week there are Talent Shows, Movie Night and the big concert where A$AP Ferg and Ella Mai performed last year.
+Perhaps, the most exciting part of the week takes place on Friday at 11 am when about 10,000 students come together for the Spirit Splash at the Reflection Pond in front of the library.
 Ducks will be thrown, t-shirts distributed and music will blast.
 It is one of the biggest Homecoming traditions in the country.
-On Friday night there is an amazing firework display at Memory Mall.
-The sky will light up at 9 pm, but the festivities begin at 7:00 (and include vendors with food).
+On Friday night there is an amazing firework display and movie knight at Memory Mall.
+The sky will light up at 9 pm, but the festivities usually begin at 7:00 (and include vendors with food).

 While just about any Knight Football game is exciting, the Homecoming game is extra sensational.
 This is the game that many alumni come to so the spirit is extra high.
 If you plan to go, you may want to get there a few days before to indulge in some of the fun; you are practically guaranteed a good time.
 Book your hotel near campus early.
 Buy tickets early for the Homecoming game and try to sit on the shady side of the stadium just in case it is a day game.
 Remember too that traffic and parking will be a basic nightmare, so the closer to campus you stay the better – or plan to indulge in many Ubers, which will undoubtedly include exorbitant surcharges.

-- UCF Student Free ticket distribution.
-You just need your student ID:
+Watch for UCF Student Free ticket distribution.
+You just need your student ID.